-- Be Careful What You Wish For: Tries to get Oberon to let him stay with Xanatos and Fox a little longer, for his lifespan at least.
+- Be Careful What You Wish For: Tries to get Oberon to let him stay with Xanatos and Fox a little longer, for their lifespan at least.
 Since he managed to piss Oberon off so much, he bars him from Avalon forever and forbids him from using magic except when protecting or instructing Xanatos's son.
 Puck later finds out that's a pretty damn big loophole and starts teaching Alexander before he can even talk.
 During "The Mirror" Demona tries to force the trickster to do her bidding.
 It goes about as well as you'd expect.

-- Benevolent Genie: Xanatos amused Puck with some unspecified Noodle Incident, and Puck chose to grant him one favor in return.
+- Xanatos amused Puck with some unspecified Noodle Incident, and Puck chose to grant him one favor in return.
 No tricks.

-- Bored with Insanity: "The Puck has played many roles...but never that of Straight Man."
+- Bored with Insanity: "The Puck has played many roles over the millennia ...but never that of Straight Man."